artfulrobot/resendmailing/README.md

 1. Do a search

-2. Select all or some of the contacts and choose "Email - Resend a previous mailing to these contacts"
+2. Select all or some of the contacts and choose "Email - resend a CiviMail mailing"

 3. Edit and then send/schedule the mailing as you wish.
 You'll need to choose an Unsubscribe group - this is the group people will be unsubscribed from if